Craig Bauer: Life and career

-and “Late” on Kanye West’s Late Registration Album which was nominated for the Album of the Year Grammy Award at the 48th Annual Grammy Awards.
-He also mixed on Kanye's follow-up album Graduation, which was nominated again for Album of the Year at the 50th Annual Grammy Awards.
+and "Late" on West's Late Registration, which was nominated for Album of the Year at the 48th Annual Grammy Awards.
+He also mixed on West’s follow-up album Graduation, which was nominated again for Album of the Year at the 50th Annual Grammy Awards.

-Craig Bauer mixed Lupe Fiasco’s debut studio album Lupe Fiasco’s Food & Liquor in 2006, which received four Grammy Award nominations at the 49th Grammy Awards, including Grammy Award for Best Rap Album.
-In 2007, he mixed the majority of Fiasco’s second album, Lupe Fiasco’s The Cool, including the hit single “Superstar” which peaked at #10 on the Billboard Hot 100.
-The Cool was nominated for 4 awards at the 51st Grammy Awards.
+Craig Bauer mixed Lupe Fiasco's debut studio album Lupe Fiasco's Food & Liquor in 2006, which received four Grammy Award nominations at the 49th Grammy Awards, including Best Rap Album.
+In 2007, he mixed the majority of Fiasco's second album, Lupe Fiasco's The Cool, including the single "Superstar", which peaked at #10 on the Billboard Hot 100.
+The Cool was nominated in four categories at the 51st Grammy Awards.

-In 2008, Craig Bauer won his first Grammy award for mixing The Clark Sisters album Live: One Last Time at the 50th Annual Grammy Awards.
-Later that year he moved Hinge Studios to 1719 S. Clinton Street in Chicago.
-Today, Craig Bauer and Hinge Studios is located in Los Angeles, California.
+In 2008, Bauer won his first Grammy for mixing the Clark Sisters album Live – One Last Time at the 50th Annual Grammy Awards.

-At the 2018 Winter NAMM Show, Bauer hosted an Avid Mixing Master Class with the Avid S6 & MTRX Interface, featuring his work on "Narcissist" performed by Allison Iraheta and Halo Circus.
-Over the summer he also hosted a Master Class for Avid in Nashville.
-Bauer is also a beta tester for the Avid S6 control surface and complementary software.

-Craig Bauer is an artist endorser for Hear Technologies, Plugin Alliance and Brainworx.
-He has also developed a line of custom presets.

 Hinge Studios

-Opened by Craig Bauer in 1993, Hinge Studios was a premiere Midwest recording and mixing facility located in Chicago, Illinois.
-Hinge Studios was a pioneer in ushering in the world of digital recording with one of the country’s first Euphonix CSII digitally controlled recording consoles and the very first Otari RADAR 48 track hard disk recording system.
+Opened by Bauer in 1993, Hinge Studios was a recording and mixing facility located in Chicago, Illinois.
+Hinge was one of the first studios to use the Euphonix CS2000 digitally-controlled recording console.

-In 2014, Hinge Studios relocated to Los Angeles, California, where the studio was temporarily operating at the historic Devonshire Studios in North Hollywood.
-Hinge Studios is now permanently located in Los Angeles, California, in a highly acclaimed Northward Acoustics designed room.
-The studio features an Avid S6 control surface and ATC speakers.
+In 2014, Hinge relocated to Los Angeles, California, where the studio was temporarily operating at Devonshire Studios in North Hollywood.
+Hinge is now permanently located in Los Angeles.

-Hinge Studios Chicago was once dubbed “Kanye West’s fortress of solitude in the late ‘90s” by MTVNews.
+Hinge Studios Chicago was once dubbed "Kanye West's fortress of solitude in the late '90s" by MTVNews.

-In 2012, Ed Sheeran performed at Hinge Studios Chicago for “The Live Room” video series powered by the Warner Music Group.